Ultimaker/Cura/docs/scene/scene.md

 As seen in the scene graph of the scene example, each CuraSceneNode that represents an object on the build plate is linked to a ConvexHullNode that provides the convex hull of the object as a shadow on the build plate.
 The ConvexHullDecorator is the link between these two nodes.

 In essence, the CuraSceneNode has a ConvexHullDecorator which points to the ConvexHullNode of the object.
-The data of the object's convex hull can be accessed via
+The data of the **object**'s convex hull can be accessed via

 ```python
 node.callDecoration("getConvexHull")